-- Notices of Trustee Sale filings decreased 47.3 percent from August, to a total of 19,116 filings.
+- Notices of Trustee Sale filings decreased 47.3 percent from August to a total of 19,116 filings.
 Despite the significant decline, filings increased 33.9 percent from September 2007.

-- Properties taken to sale at auction increased 163.2 percent from the prior year, to 23,409 sales, with a combined loan balance of $9.75 Billion.
+- Properties taken to sale at auction increased 163.2 percent from the prior year to 23,409 sales, with a combined loan balance of $9.75 Billion.
 This represents a 12.4 percent drop from August 2008.

 - Lenders took back 95 percent of the properties taken to auction, with a combined loan value of $9.19 Billion.
-Third party purchases were flat from the prior month, but increased slightly as a percentage, due to the decline in sales activity.
+Third-party purchases were flat from the prior month, but increased slightly as a percentage, due to the decline in sales activity.

-ForeclosureRadar September Report by County
+PropertyRadar September Report by County

-CALIFORNIA FORECLOSURE REPORT METHODOLOGYRankings are based on population per foreclosure sale.
-NDF indicates the number of Notices of Default that were filed at the county, and NTS indicates filed Notices of Trustee Sale.
-Sales indicates the number of properties sold at foreclosure auction.
+Sales indicate the number of properties sold at a foreclosure auction.
 Percentage changes are based on monthly Sales.
-The data presented by ForeclosureRadar is based on county records and individual sales results from daily foreclosure auctions throughout the state—not estimates or projections.
+The data presented by PropertyRadar is based on county records and individual sales results from daily foreclosure auctions throughout the state—not estimates or projections.